Dracula Has Risen From the Grave (Hammer 1968)

-Surreal lighting and camera filters create the nightmarish world on the rooftops of Kleinenberg in Dracula Has Risen from the Grave (Hammer 1968)
+Surreal lighting and camera filters create the nightmarish world on the rooftops of Keinenburg in Dracula Has Risen From the Grave (Hammer 1968)

 Determined to set matters straight, Muller ascends the mountain pathways to the castle, priest in tow, and performs an exorcism, sealing the door with a huge ornate gold cross.
 The terrified priest has not accompanied him all the way to the top, however, and stumbles during a violent storm, cutting his head.
 He lands on a frozen river, cracking the ice and allowing the blood from his wound to drip onto Dracula’s lips below, thus reviving the vampire.